nezaslosar/Tapping-analysis/README.md

 Outliers smaller than Q1-3*IQR or larger than Q3+3*IQR are deleted (contIOI).

+If you would like to process circular analysis also on continuation file, then choose and run Tapping_analysis_cont_circ_final file.

 **Linear measures for the continuation phase**
 -	mIOI(cont) – mean of col. H
 -	CV(cont) – spread of col. H / mIO(Icont)